Divorce and Separation

 Buy the other partner’s share of the home – If you jointly purchased the house and are both listed on the mortgage, one approach you could take is to buy your partner out.
 This would give you complete ownership of the house and then it’s entirely at your discretion when you decide to sell.
 But this option is only rational for people who have the financial resources to buy their partner out and who know they can still meet the monthly mortgage payments after doing so.

 Sell the house and split the proceeds – This is often considered the most common response to a couple separating.
-They both want to move out of the house or flat that they shared and decide to sell it as quickly as possible.
+They both want to move out of the house or flat that they shared and decide to sell it as quickly as possible even if this means selling at a loss.
 Under this approach, once the house sells and the contracts are signed, or exchanged, both you and your partner can divide the profits evenly.

 When you’re deciding how to advance with the sale of your home, take into account the above options and assess your financial, personal, and other needs and situation.
 This will help inform you about which is the best possible option for your individual requirements.